 One major modern-day problem facing organizations is distracting technology in the workplace.
 With technology blurring the line between work and non-work activities, employees can surf the internet, shop online, message with friends, and complete personal banking throughout the workday.
 Not only does access to technology (such as email, video conferencing, texting, etc.) diminish productivity in the workplace, but distracted employees can also lead to security-threatening or life-threatening consequences.
-A study by Stanko & Beckman (2015) examines how an organization, specifically the Navy, manages distracted employees and refocuses employee attention back to work.
+Researchers (Stanko & Beckman, 2015) examine how an organization, specifically the Navy, manages distracted employees and refocuses employee attention back to work.

 Organizational control involves the rules, norms, and technical systems that organizations employ to influence how their employees work.
 One component of organizational control is boundary control.
 In past research, boundary control was simply defined as controlling when people came to work.
 However, the authors use the term to refer to how employers can “capture and shape employee attention” during the workday.